bitwiseworks/python-os2/Doc/c-api/module.rst

    Similar to :c:func:`PyModule_GetNameObject` but return the name encoded to ``'utf-8'``.

+   The returned buffer is only valid until the module is renamed or destroyed.
+   Note that Python code may rename a module by setting its :py:attr:`~module.__name__` attribute.

 .. c:function:: void* PyModule_GetState(PyObject *module)

    Return the "state" of the module, that is, a pointer to the block of memory